ikfaisal/ikfaisal.github.io/portfolio.md

 How often have you, as a Marketing Manager, addressed the following questions:

-    - Who are the customers spending the most?
+    Who are the customers spending the most?
-    - Who are the most loyal customers coming back and placing a second, third, fourth order?
+    Who are the most loyal customers coming back and placing multiple order?
-    - Who are the newest customers?
+    Who are the newest customers?
-    - Who are those customers I am about to lose?
+    Who are those customers I am about to lose?
 Who are those customers I already lost?

 RFM analysis goes hand in hand with customer centricity, segmentation, personalization, tailored marketing campaigns and customer lifetime value.